R-K-H/vogue-runway-scraper/README.md

 # Vogue Fashion Show Image Scraper
 This nodejs application takes a parameter and then builds several json files to parse with other functions all in order to download and organize runway show looks.
+Please note this is working as of last commit date and I may not update it in between, therefore if html elements change then it might break.

 - https://www.vogue.com/fashion-shows

 ## Use